cloudfoundry/gorouter/README.md

 **DEPRECATED:** Your load balancer can be configured to send an HTTP healthcheck on port 80 with the `User-Agent` HTTP header set to `HTTP-Monitor/1.1`.
-A 200 response indicates the GoRouter instance is healthy;
+A 200 response indicates the Gorouter instance is healthy;
 any other response indicates unhealthy.
-GoRouter can be configured to accept alternate values for the User Agent header using the `healthcheck_user_agent` configuration property; as an example, AWS ELBS send `User-Agent:
+Gorouter can be configured to accept alternate values for the User Agent header using the `healthcheck_user_agent` configuration property; as an example, AWS ELBS send `User-Agent:
 ELB-HealthChecker/1.0`.